 St. Louis Metropolitan Sewer District offers private landowners a per-acre reimbursement for installing green infrastructure, but a variety of barriers prevent some property owners from participating.
 In 2017, Greenprint Partners identified and aggregated our first group of project applications on behalf of mission-driven organizations located in lower-income areas of the City.
 These projects will drive more equitable distribution of grant funds, and could result in 3.9 million gallons of runoff being directed into green infrastructure to help prevent combined sewer overflows.
 As these projects progress, Greenprint Partners will manage the full process, provide bridge financing, and build out a local green infrastructure supply chain in St. Louis.

 Develop green infrastructure for mission-driven organizations through a municipal incentive program

-Greenprint Partners plans to transform a four-acre block of vacant properties into a community-hub of green infrastructure and sustainable landscape practices.
+Greenprint Partners is transforming a four-acre block of vacant properties into a community-hub of green infrastructure and sustainable landscape practices.
 By putting this vacant land back into productive use, we will develop a safer, healthier space within a low income neighborhood.

 Partnering with a Faith Community

 Greenprint Partners is working with an historic African American church community dedicated to social justice to install several blocks of street tree trenches, permeable pavement, an infiltration trench, and a pollinator garden for the congregation’s children.

 Greenprint Partners is helping Catholic Charities improve a property that houses a residential assisted living facility, a treatment and recovery center for women with substance use disorders, and a children’s center.
 Plans include a permeable parking lot with swales and flowering rain gardens to enhance the beauty and function of the site.